800-937-8398 Call us for a free quote Contact us

 Why do termites swarm?

 Termites swarm to breed and start new colonies.
 A termite swarm marks the beginning of the termite life cycle.
-During this period the sexually developed male and female winged termites leave their nests and take flight – often referred to as the “nuptial flight.”
+During this period, the sexually developed male and female winged termites leave their nests and take flight – often referred to as the “nuptial flight.”

 After leaving their nest, the winged termites congregate in the air and mate with termites of the same species from other colonies.
-After they have successfully mated, the termites land, shed their wings and start the process of creating a new colony.
+After they have successfully mated, the termites land, shed their wings, and start the process of creating a new colony.

-Flying termites vs. Flying ants
+Flying termites vs. flying ants

 Accurate identification is the first step in determining your course of action.
 Termite swarmers are easily confused with flying ants.
 Knowing the difference between flying ants and flying termites could help home and business owners save time and money, while providing peace of mind.